sanatv10/Betting-Profit-Tracker/README.md

 The intended use of this program are for people who sports gamble.
 The login screen will be the first to come up upon running the program, this is where you will be able to either make an account or login.
 If you are making account just enter your wanted user and password then submit and login with those same credentials.
 Upon logging in you will be presented with a table and 3 frames.
 The table shows all of the entries that you have added and should be empty for new users.
-The bottom left frame is werw you will be able to add new entries and it takes the following information: the website used, the type of transaction(withdrawal, deposit, or bet), the amount of said transaction, and if the transaction type is a bet you will also have to enter the potential winnings and whether or not the bet won or loss.
+The bottom left frame is where you will be able to add new entries and it takes the following information: the website used, the type of transaction(withdrawal, deposit, or bet), the amount of said transaction, and if the transaction type is a bet you will also have to enter the potential winnings and whether or not the bet won or loss.
 There is also a delete feature that allows you to select rows to delete from the table.
 The amount you have in your accounts and your current